Edwin Sandys (Parliamentarian): Family

-In 1637 Henry Sandys drew up his own will and also, following his father, made provision for his debts to be paid.
-It appears he did not trust Edwin to be the executor of his will, as he chose his younger brother Richard.
-On Henry's death Edwin again litigated, but also took direct action.
-In the autumn of 1640 he descended on Northbourne with an armed gang and evicted his brother Richard at gun point.
+In 1637, Henry Sandys drew up his own will and also, following his father, made provision for his debts to be paid.
+It appeared he did not trust Edwin to be the executor of his will, as he chose his younger brother Richard.
+Upon Henry's death, Edwin again litigated, but also took direct action.
+In the autumn of 1640, he descended on Northbourne with an armed gang and evicted his brother Richard at gunpoint.
 Edwin's behaviour with his own family was a precursor to his subsequent actions.